The influenza virus

 A fever from other illnesses

 There are many other causes of a fever besides the flu virus.
 Any type of infection, whether bacterial or viral, can cause you to run a fever.
 Even being sunburned or experiencing heat exhaustion can elevate your temperature.
 Some types of cancer, certain medications, vaccines, and inflammatory diseases, such as rheumatoid arthritis, may also be accompanied by a fever.

-Flu vs. cold
+Flu versus the common cold